How to fit tubeless tyres

 First tape your rims

 If you do need to seal your rims with tape, that’s the first thing to do.
-Clean and dry the rim bed thoroughly then apply two layers of tape, making sure it’s tight on the rim, wrinkle-free and overlapping the tape so that it doesn’t begin or end at the valve hole.
+Clean and dry the rim bed thoroughly then apply two layers of tape, making sure it’s tight on the rim, wrinkle-free.
+Overlap the tape so that it doesn’t begin or end at the valve hole.

 You’ll need to pierce the tape at the valve hole so that you can fit the valve, but make sure that the hole you make isn’t too large, so that the tape seals around the valve base.